code-carol/threejs-journey/basics_01/README.md

 ## 📚 Lessons Learned

 - Create a project from scratch
-- Install the right dependencies (Vite)
+- Install the right dependencies (Vite and Three)